fnagel/generic-gallery/Documentation/Configuration/Template/Index.rst

 FAL Metadata
 """"""""""""

-Use the :code:`imageData` getter for prepared image meta data: :code:`item.imageData` Prepared means you will receive some properties in a human readable format.
+Use the :code:`imageData` property for image meta data.
+The :code:`imageData` array provides the FAL meta data merged with inline file reference meta data.
+In addition :code:`imageData` processes some EXIF meta data to be more usable (some properties are transformed into a human readable format).

 Use :code:`item.image.properties` for raw FAL meta data.